c2hm/CampUS/Code/Arduino Code/README.md

 -  14. rear-right leg retracts
 -  15. enable rear-right magnet
 -  16. repeat steps 3 to 15 until goal is reached
-- Turning algorithm with servo-motors
-- UI
-- Communication arduino/UI

-Issues:
-- How to get the starting stance from any position with the current motors